 Columbia rock, one-mile in the hike, offers wonderful use of Yosemite Valley, Sentinel Rock, and Half Dome.
-My friend over at business phone service Orlando, totally loves this hike and tries to go every other year.
+My friend who is a locksmith over at https://www.locksmithmanagement.com/, totally loves this hike and tries to go every other year.
 Hiking an extra half mile will get you to upper Yosemite Falls and its stunning view.
 You may be able to feel a mist off the fall at this location.

 The trellis steep and rocky in the upper half, but the amazing views make it well worth the effort.
 On the climb, you will cross is Yosemite Creek and be amazed at how small it is considering it feeds the fall.
 Always be careful when you get near any waterfall since it can be slippery.